 There are several types of parliamentary committee, depending on their purpose and their composition:

-Joint committees are committees whose members are drawn from both the House of Representatives and the Senate, or the equivalent State chambers.
+Joint committees are committees whose members are drawn from both the House of Representatives and the Senate or the equivalent State chambers.
 Despite their membership coming from both houses, all joint committees are administered by and report back to a specific House of Parliament.
 Joint committees can be standing or select committees (see below).
 The Commonwealth Parliament currently has 14 joint committees, 10 of which are administered by the House of Representatives and four by the Senate.
-These joint committees are investigating a wide range of issues, including public accounts, a constitutional amendment to recognise indigenous people, migration, treaties, electoral reform, law enforce and intelligence and security.
+These joint committees are investigating a wide range of issues, including public accounts, a constitutional amendment to recognise indigenous people, migration, treaties, electoral reform, law enforcement, intelligence and security.

 Standing committees exist for the duration of the parliament (that is, the elected government) and are established to oversee and investigate specific issues or areas.
 Many standing committees are perpetual and align closely with the various ministerial portfolios, such as the House Standing Committee on Education and Training.
 Other committees deal with internal or procedural issues, such as the Senate Standing Committee on Legal and Constitutional Affairs.
 Both these committees have existed since the mid-1980s.